descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 static T object = constexpr;
 ```

-For the sake of this proposal, I am only talking about a subset of `constant initialization` where T is const since the primary focus is on constants.
+For the sake of this proposal, I am currently only talking about a subset of `constant initialization` where T is const since the primary focus is on constants.

 ```cpp
 static const T & ref = constexpr;